 In late 2016 – early 2017, Christian’s iMessage sticker pack, Gnome Sweet Gnome was featured on the front page of Apple’s iTunes App store.
 He continues to make animated stickers for the Apple app store.
 Check them out here.

 Although Christian has had many setbacks in his lifetime, his determination remains unwavering.
 This moment marks the dawn of a new chapter for him, one that’s painted with plans of extraordinary feats.
-Stay tuned by signing up for his newsletter here.
+Stay tuned.

 FUN FACTS ABOUT CHRISTIAN